 It is recommended that the Project Company specifies a staff member who will have overall accountability for environmental and social management, compliance and implementation of related Project Company policies.

-This is required at the Project Company level, as the ultimate party that is accountable for the Project.
+This is required at the Project Company level, as the project company is the ultimate permit holder and party that is accountable for the Project.

 8.1.2 EPC Contractor / O&M Company (Responsible Party)